tanisha-gg/tanisha-gg/README.md

 ## Hi there!

-⭐ I'm a Physics PhD student with experience in computational modelling, data analysis, and high-performance computing.
-I am currently working on problems in plasma physics, specifically performing magnetohydrodynamics (MHD) simulations to gain insights into the behaviour of astrophysical phenomena.
+I have experience with numerical simulations, data analysis, and high-performance computing.
+In the past I've worked on problems in plasma physics, specifically performing magnetohydrodynamics (MHD) simulations to gain insights into the behaviour of astrophysical phenomena.
+I am currently pivoting into flight systems and aerospace engineering, and am learning more about aircraft controls.

-🪐 My GitHub profile includes some projects I've worked on - mostly to do with solving Physics equations, as well as some data analysis and machine learning pipelines for different applications.
+My GitHub profile includes some projects I've worked on - mostly to do with solving Physics equations, as well as some data analysis and machine learning pipelines for different applications.
 <!--
 **tanisha-gg/tanisha-gg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.